zxjuan0/ABGS/README.md

 Mobile optimization
 🎓 Academic Context

-This project was developed as a Capstone Project for Applied AI, demonstrating full-stack development, machine learning integration, and human-centered design.
+This project was developed as a Capstone Project for Applied AI, demonstrating full-stack development, machine learning integration, and people centered design.

 👤 Author